 - tulip poplar

-These nectar bearing plants tend to produce a darker honey when foraged by honey bees.
-Color ranges from medium amber to almost black.
+These nectar bearing plants tend to produce a darker color range : medium amber to almost black.

 Most of the honey produced in the United States is polyfloral.
-What is polyfloral honey?
-It simply means that many different nectar sources were used to produce that jar of honey.
+This simply means that many different nectar sources were used to produce that jar on your kitchen shelf.

-Clover Honey is one example of monofloral honey.
-And, Sourwood Honey is another favorite in my region.
+Clover is one example of a monofloral variety.
+And, Sourwood is another favorite in my region.

 It is possible to produce a crop of monofloral honey that is a consistent color because of flower fidelity.

-Another factor that affects the color of your honey crop is the wax in which it is stored.
+Another thing that affects the color of the harvest is the wax in which it is stored.
 Beeswax is made by honey bees and used to construct sheets of honeycomb.

 Inside the beeswax cells, honey is stored for Winter.
 These cells are also used to store pollen and to raise young baby bees.

 When first produced, beeswax is white.
-Over time, the honeycomb is stained with daily use.
+Daily use stains the surface over time.
 Propolis, pollen, etc contribute to darken the comb.

 When honey is stored in older wax, it can become darker too.
 Some of the materials absorbed into the comb are water soluble.

 These substances leach out into the honey and cause it to become darker.
-The darker and older the honeycomb – the bigger the problem.
+The darker and older the comb – the bigger the problem.